Cosmic inflation and $(g-2)_\mu$ in minimal gauged $L_\mu-L_\tau$ model: Results

 In Fig.\,\ref{fig:mphi_sinthBP1}, we mark different constant $\xi$ and $N_{\rm e}$ lines in the $m_\phi-\sin\theta$ plane considering BP\,1.
 This figure reveals that a particular set of $(\xi,N_{\rm e})$ corresponds to a distinct set of ($m_\phi,\sin\theta$) values.
 For sub-MeV $m_\phi$, the $m_\phi-\sin\theta$ plane is restricted from different experiments, namely CHARM\,\cite{BERGSMA1985458}, SN1987a \cite{Dev:2020eam,Krnjaic:2015mbs} and colliders \cite{Balaji:2022noj,Dev:2017dui,Egana-Ugrinovic:2019wzj,Dev:2019hho}.
-In addition, we impose a few other important constraints related to inflaton field dynamics in the same plane which are, \begin{itemize} \item $T_{\rm RH}\gtrsim 3$ MeV, as required to satisfy the BBN constraints. \item $\xi\lesssim 80$, this choice of not so large non-minimal coupling $\xi$ translates into $m_\phi<m_{Z^\prime}$.
+In addition, we impose a few other important constraints related to inflaton field dynamics in the same plane which are, \begin{itemize} \item $T_{\rm RH}\gtrsim 3$ MeV, as required to satisfy the BBN constraints\,\footnote{Here we have considered a sort of conservative bound on the minimum reheating temperature that does not alter the success of BBN.
+Lower limit on $T_{\rm RH}$ can vary depending on the decay mode (radiative or hadronic) of the parent particle as reported in \cite{Kawasaki:1999na,Kawasaki:2000en,Hasegawa:2019jsa}, however remain more or less around $\mathcal{O}(1)$\,MeV.}. \item $\xi\lesssim 80$, this choice of not so large non-minimal coupling $\xi$ translates into $m_\phi<m_{Z^\prime}$.
 This subsequently blocks the decay processes $\phi\to Z^\prime + 2 f$ and $2Z^\prime$ at tree level.

 \item $\xi_\lambda\lesssim1$ (with $\lambda_{H\phi}=\sqrt{4\xi_\lambda \lambda_H \lambda_\phi}$), this ensures that the scalar sector couplings $\lambda_H$ and $\lambda_{H\phi}$ do not provide significant corrections to the inflaton potential and also assures its stability \cite{Okada:2016ssd}.